sparkfun/SparkFun_SFA40_Arduino_Library/README.md

 ## Hardware Connections

-The sensor connects over I2C using the Qwiic connector — no soldering required.
+The sensor connects via I2C using either a Qwiic connector or by using the plated through-hole headers.
 The SFA40 uses a single fixed 7-bit I2C address of `0x5D`.

 | Pin / Header | Use | Notes |
 | -- | -- | -- |